Alkesten/Autonomus-Driving-HTML/UDP Packets.md

 ## UDP Packet
 The header has 8 octets (bytes = B) = 2 * (2 * 8) bit. source port (2 B) + destination port (2 B) + length (2 B) + checksum (2 B)
 The UDP payload has to be filled up until octets are completed.
+All hex values are presented in big endian.

 ## Commands